MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/prerelease-testing.md

 Evergreen WebView2 is based on the evergreen Chromium platform, which receives monthly major updates.
 Regressions in WebView2 apps tend to be application-specific, rather than affecting all WebView2 apps.
 WebView2 is tested in a variety of general scenarios, but it's possible that some of the specific scenarios of your app are not covered.

-To catch app-specific regressions before WebView2 changes ship in Edge Stable, test your WebView2 app against the prerelease runtime that's shipped with the prerelease channels of Microsoft Edge (Edge Canary, Edge Dev, or Edge Beta).
+To catch app-specific regressions before WebView2 changes ship in Edge Stable, test your WebView2 app against the preview runtime that shipped with the preview channels of Microsoft Edge (Edge Canary, Edge Dev, or Edge Beta).

 <!-- ====================================================================== -->